 Congenital Rubella Syndrome

 This is a serious condition that occurs to the developing baby when the mother contracts the infection during pregnancy.
 There is risk of stillbirth or miscarriage.
 The baby may also develop serious birth defects such as-

 - Skin rash

 There is no proper cure if the baby gets affected, it is always best to get vaccinated before getting pregnant.

 Rubella is often mild and may go unnoticed.
-The symptoms of rubella in adults include:
+The symptoms in adults include:

 - Slight rise in body temp, fever